LinkedIn Boolean Search Generator

 People search is strongest when you already have a rough ICP.
 It is less useful when you only know an account category but not the buyer.
 In that case, start with Companies, build a target account list, then move into People search to find the relevant people inside those accounts.

 Posts search should not replace People search.
 It answers a different question.
-People search asks, who fits this persona?
-Posts search asks, who is talking about this now?
-The best outreach usually combines both: find a relevant person, then look for a recent post or topic that explains why now is a reasonable time to start a conversation.
+People search asks who fits the persona.
+Posts search asks who is talking about the topic now.

 Companies search is useful when your first question is about accounts, not individuals.
 If you want software companies in a region, agencies of a certain size, manufacturers in a category, or consulting firms with open roles, start with Companies.
 Boolean can help with company names, descriptions, category wording, and niche terms, but the filters should carry the account structure.